code42/developer.code42.com/source/sandbox/forensic-search-api/index.html.md

 ## Considerations

+* The tasks in this article require use of the [Code42 API](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Code42_API_resources/Introduction_to_the_Code42_API).
+    * If you are not familiar with using Code42 APIs, review [Code42 API syntax and usage](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Code42_API_resources/Code42_API_syntax_and_usage).

-* The tasks in this article require use of the Code42 API.
-For assistance with using the Code42 API, contact your Customer Success Manager (CSM) to engage the Code42 Professional Services team.
-Or, [post your question to the Code42 community](https://success.code42.com/home) to get advice from fellow Code42 administrators.
+    * For assistance with using the Code42 API, contact your Customer Success Manager (CSM) to engage the Code42 Professional Services team.
+Or, [post your question to the Code42 community](https://success.code42.com/) to get advice from fellow Code42 administrators.

-* The examples in this article use [curl](https://curl.se/).
-For other tools that you can use, see [Tools for interacting with the Code42 API](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Code42_API_resources/Tools_for_interacting_with_the_Code42_API).
+* The examples in this article use the command line tool curl to interact with the Code42 API.
+For a list of tools that can be used to interact with the API, see [Tools for interacting with the Code42 API](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Code42_API_resources/Tools_for_interacting_with_the_Code42_API).

 * To perform tasks in this article, you must:
     * Have the [Customer Cloud Admin](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Roles_reference#Customer_Cloud_Admin) or [Security Center User](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Roles_reference#Security_Center_User) role.
     * Know the [request URL](/sandbox/intro-to-developer-portal/#request-urls) of your Code42 cloud instance.